cilium/cilium.io/src/posts/2026-06-07-kubernetes-runtime-security-the-guide/index.md

 ![Kubernetes Privilege Escalation](./images/kubernetes-privilege-escalation.png)

-**\*Figure 7\.
-Kubernetes Privilege Escalation.** This diagram illustrates how an attacker exploits a compromised, non-secured pod to execute malicious commands and break out of container isolation to access underlying host resources.\*
+_Figure 7.
+Kubernetes Privilege Escalation.
+This diagram illustrates how an attacker exploits a compromised, non-secured pod to execute malicious commands and break out of container isolation to access underlying host resources._

 [Read More About Container Escape Attacks](https://isovalent.com/blog/post/2021-11-container-escape/)